| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 The Joan Mitchell Foundation Inc. Painters & Sculptors Grant, New York, USA

-Sculpture Bronze Prize, The 7th National Art Exhibition, National Art Gallery Beijing, China
+1989 Sculpture Bronze Prize, The 7th National Art Exhibition, National Art Gallery Beijing, China

-Selective Collections:
+Selective Collections

 Academy of Art University, San Francisco, California, USA